 HPCWRV offers an extensive array of bereavement services for adults and children.
 Anyone in the community may access the programs that are provided.

-- 4-week structured Bereavement Groups – offered in the Spring and the Fall
+- 4-week Bereavement Support Groups – offered in the Spring and Fall

 - Individual bereavement counseling for adults, children, and families regardless of where or how the person died.

 - F.R.O.G.S (Finding Real Options for Grief Support) a monthly support group for children ages 6-12.
 This group runs on an as-needed basis. https://becausekidsgrieve.org/

 - Community presentations re: grief “Coping With the Holidays”

 - Memorial Events: Hospice Memorial Tree Service -in December. (see events page for date)